zhandao/zero-rails_openapi/README.md

                            'Optional multiline or single-line Markdown-formatted description ' \
                            'in [CommonMark](http://spec.commonmark.org/) or `HTML`.',
               # [REQUIRED] The version of the OpenAPI document
-              # (which is distinct from the OpenAPI Specification version or the API implementation version).
+              # (which is distinct from the OAS version or the API implementation version).
               version: '1.0.0'
           }
       }
   }
 end
 ```
-You can also set the global configuration(/component) of OAS:
+You can also set the *global configuration(/component)* of OAS:
 Server Object / Security Scheme Object / Security Requirement Object ...

-For more detailed configuration: TODO
+For more detailed configuration: [open_api.rb](https://github.com/zhandao/zero-rails_openapi/blob/master/lib/examples/open_api.rb)

 ## Usage